sajukhakurel074/Disinfecting_Robot_PCB/README.md

 # Disinfecting_Robot
-Main circuit board design for disinfected robot project.
+Main circuit board design for disinfecting Robot Project.

 This project was funded by Nepal Academy of Science and Technology (NAST) during the Covid-19 pandemic.
 The main aim of this project was to use a remotely comtrolled robot that would spary the disinfecting solution in the infected areas.